metaplex-foundation/metaplex/rust/cli/README.md

 ```
 ### Update Metadata

-Metadata can be updated with the `metadata-update` command, providing at least on additional flag with value to be updated.
+Metadata can be updated with the `metadata-update` command, providing at least one additional flag with the value to be updated.
 Creators are specified with an address followed by a colon and then the respective share.
 For example, if we wanted to update the above metadata, we could enter:

 ```
 cargo run -- metadata-update qHFGEW7vnW61Arupoo4WcV3uqoDiRRhFv3fzHGPusBt \